dotnet/aspnetcore/src/OpenApi/src/PACKAGE.md

 ## About

-Microsoft.AspNetCore.OpenApi is a NuGet package that provides built-in support for generating OpenAPI documents from minimal or controller-based APIs in ASP.NET.
+Microsoft.AspNetCore.OpenApi is a NuGet package that provides built-in support for generating OpenAPI documents from minimal or controller-based APIs in ASP.NET Core.

 ## Key Features

-* Supports generating an OpenAPI document at runtime exposed via an endpoint (`/openapi/{documentName}.json`)
+* Supports viewing generated OpenAPI documents at runtime via a parameterized endpoint (`/openapi/{documentName}.json`)
 * Supports generating an OpenAPI document at build-time
 * Supports customizing the generated document via document transformers